 ME 349.
-FLUID/THERMAL LAB CLASS HOURS: 1, CREDIT: 2 Prerequisites: ME 344, ME 360 Co-requisite: ME 349L
+FLUID/THERMAL LAB CLASS HOURS: 1, CREDIT: 2 Prerequisites: ME 344, ME 360

 Principles and applications of fluid mechanics. thermodynamics and heat transfer through a series of laboratory experiments.
 Experiments to demonstrate fluid flow measurements, the first and second laws of thermodynamics, conduction and convection heat transfer, heat exchanger analyses and performance, and gas turbine and gasoline engine cycles.
 Acquisition and statistical analyses of experimental data, and professional laboratory reports are also included.
 ME